This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Therefore, you should always aim to take flat frames to help remove corner gradients.
 Trevor at Astrobackyard.com has put together a nice post on how to take flat frames that is well worth a read through.

-Diffraction Effects
+Diffraction Spikes and Aperture Blade Effects

-Inside the Samyang 135mm f/2, there are nine precision rounded aperture blades, which closely approximate a circular aperture when combined.
+Inside the Samyang 135mm f/2, there are nine precision, rounded aperture blades, which closely approximate a circular aperture when combined.
 For daytime photography, this creates a beautiful bokeh effect of any objects out of focus.

 As the aperture is not a perfect circle, the lens will produce diffraction spikes around the brightest stars in your image, and the effect becomes more apparent at smaller apertures.